E-waste (electronic waste) refers to electronic products that are no longer wanted or working.

 There are a range of recycling and disposal options available within (or in the vicinity of) Greater Dandenong - depending on what the e-waste item is.

-Transfer stations and recycling disposal centres - Many e-waste items are accepted free of charge, while other e-waste items incur a fee.
+Many e-waste items are accepted free of charge, while other e-waste items incur a fee.
 It is always best to call first to confirm opening hours, specific e-waste items accepted and if there are any disposal fees.

 City of Greater Dandenong